ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   `time_precision`

-These measures ensure that Aggregators can efficiently "pre-aggregate" output shares recovered during the aggregation sub-protocol.
+These measures ensure that Aggregators can efficiently "pre-aggregate" output shares recovered during the aggregation interaction.

 ##### Size Check